Tag Archives: cheap used cars

 • Banks have no emotional attachment to the vehicle, so they may sell below the lien value.

-• This allows you to secure competitive prices on vehicles.
+• This allows you to secure competitive prices when you purchase repossessed vehicles.

 5. Finalizing the Purchase